 NCC provision A2.2(4) took effect on 1 July 2021.
 It sets out the formal process and documentation requirements for the development of Performance Solutions, including the preparation of a Performance Based Design Brief (PBDB).

 This article explains the relationship between CodeMark Australia Certificates of Conformity (CodeMark Certificates) and A2.2(4), and the steps a construction practitioner should take when relying on a CodeMark Certificate as documentation for a Performance Solution.

 CodeMark Certification Scheme

-The CodeMark Certification Scheme is a non-mandatory building product certification scheme that provides a method for verifying that a building product meets nominated requirements of the Building Code of Australia (BCA).
-As well as allowing a certificate to attest compliance with relevant Deemed-to-Satisfy (DTS) Provisions, the scheme permits a CodeMark Certificate to attest the compliance of a building product with relevant Performance Requirements of the BCA. *
+The CodeMark Australia Certification Scheme is a non-mandatory certification scheme that provides a method for verifying that a building product or system meets requirements of the Building Code of Australia (BCA) as nominated in the certificate.
+A certificate may attest compliance with relevant Performance Requirements based on compliance with Deemed-to-Satisfy (DTS) Provisions or based on compliance with a Performance Solution or a combination of both.